-Analysis summary National Child Measurement Programme

-Buckinghamshire, 2021/22

-Reception (4 to 5 year olds)

-One in five (18.0%) Reception children are overweight or obese (based on a population of 5,208) and this is a significant increasing trend (compared to England 22.3%).
+Analysis summary - National Child Measurement Programme Buckinghamshire 2021/22 Author: Karen Bulmer Date: 23.05.2023 Overview The National Child Measurement Programme (NCMP) measures the height and weight of children in Reception class (aged 4 to 5) and year 6 (aged 10 to 11), to assess overweight and obesity levels in children within primary schools.
+Excess weight in reception children aged 4 to 5 years by MSOA 2021/22 One in five (18.0%) Reception children are overweight and obese (based on a population of 5,208) and this is a significant increasing trend (compared to England 22.3%).

-One in three (31.6%) Year 6 children are overweight or obese (based on a population of 5,758) and this is a significant increasing trend (compared to England 37.8%).
+Figure 1 Excess weight in reception children aged 4 to 5 years by MSOA 2021/22 Excess weight in Year 6 children (aged 10 to 11 years) by MSOA, 2021/22 One in three (31.6%) Year 6 children are overweight and obese (based on a population of 5,758) and this is a significant increasing trend (compared to England 37.8%).

-The above maps show the increase in excess weight from children aged 4-5 to children aged 10-11 years old and shows 23 Middle Super Output areas (MSOA's) have more than 35.5% of Year 6 children who are overweight or obese.

-Key facts

-Healthy weight

-- Four out of five (80.7%) Reception children and two out of three (66.2%) Year 6 children are a healthy weight. - There is a significant decreasing trend for Year 6 children who are a healthy weight.

-Obesity

-- Almost one in ten (8.3%) Reception children and almost one in five (18.0%) Year 6 children are living with obesity and these are both significant increasing trends. - 2.2% of Reception children are severely obese and this is a significant increasing trend.
+Figure 2 Excess weight in Year 6 children (aged 10 to 11 years) by MSOA, 2021/22 The above maps show the increase in excess weight from children aged 4-5 to children aged 10-11 years old and shows 23 Middle Super Output areas (MSOA's) have more than 35.5% of Year 6 children who are overweight or obese.
+Key facts Healthy weight Four out of five (80.7%) Reception children and two out of three (66.2%) Year 6 children are a healthy weight.
+There is a significant decreasing trend for Year 6 children who are a healthy weight.
+Obesity Almost one in ten (8.3%) Reception children and almost one in five (18.0%) Year 6 children are living with obesity and these are both significant increasing trends.
+2.2% of Reception children are severely obese and this is a significant increasing trend.

-Underweight

-• 1.3% in Reception are underweight.
+Underweight 1.3% in Reception are underweight.
 2.2% of children in Year 6 are underweight which is significantly worse than the England average (1.5%).

-Excess weight for Reception and Year 6 by deprivation quintile, 2021/22

-- A quarter of Year 6 children living in the most deprived areas are obese.
-This is statistically significantly higher than those in the least deprived areas (25% in DQ5 compared to 11% in DQ1). - One in ten reception children living in the most deprived areas are obese.
+Excess weight for Reception and Year 6 by deprivation quintile, 2021/22 A quarter of Year 6 children living in the most deprived areas are obese.
+This is statistically significantly higher than those in the least deprived areas (25% in DQ5 compared to 11% in DQ1).
+One in ten reception children living in the most deprived areas are obese.
 This is statistically significantly higher than those in the least deprived areas (11% in DQ5 compared to 6% in DQ1).